flx-ha/sidechains/doc/tor.md

 	HiddenServicePort 18333 127.0.0.1:18333

-The directory can be different of course, but (both) port numbers should be equal to your testchaind's P2P listen port (8333 by default).
+The directory can be different of course, but (both) port numbers should be equal to your dogechaind's P2P listen port (8333 by default).

 	-externalip=X   You can tell bitcoin about its publicly reachable address using this option, and this can be a .onion address.
 Given the above